Raj Date

-Rajeev V. “Raj” Date (born March 31, 1971) is an American businessman, philanthropist, and venture capital investor who served as Deputy Director of the Consumer Financial Protection Bureau.
-He had previously served in a variety of leadership positions at the Bureau, including the startup agency's leader and Special Advisor to the United States Secretary of the Treasury.
+Rajeev V. “Raj” Date (born March 31, 1971) is an American businessman and former government official who served as Deputy Director of the Consumer Financial Protection Bureau.
+He had previously served in a variety of leadership positions at the Bureau, including as the startup agency's leader as the Special Advisor to the United States Secretary of the Treasury.
 He is credited with guiding the Consumer Financial Protection Bureau's early strategic, operational, and policy initiatives.

 Early life and education

-Date graduated from the UC Berkeley College of Engineering in 1992, with Highest Honors as the Department Citation recipient for Industrial Engineering and Operations Research; he also earned a Juris Doctor, magna cum laude, from Harvard Law School in 1995.
+Date graduated from the UC Berkeley College of Engineering in 1992, with highest honors as the department citation recipient for industrial engineering and operations research; he also earned a Juris Doctor, magna cum laude, from Harvard Law School in 1995.

 Career

 Private sector

 Prior to joining the Consumer Financial Protection Bureau, he worked as a senior vice president at Capital One and as a managing director at Deutsche Bank.
 He had begun his business career at the global consultancy McKinsey & Company, where he worked in the Financial Institutions Group.

 Date then felt an interest in getting involved in public policy: “The only things I really knew anything about – bank balance sheets, consumer credit, capital markets – all of that was relevant from a public policy point of view in the spring of 2009” he said in an interview with Finance-Re-Wired.
 He left the banking industry in 2009 to start the Cambridge Winter Center, a nonprofit think tank devoted to promoting the regulation of financial firms.